 For our current TAZ forecast, we need to determine the Clark County rural residential capacity.
 Do you have any GIS data or methodology that you can share?
-Our original estimate started with selecting the taxlots that fell into the rural residential designations of the comp plan, but then it was difficult to determine how many of those acres were buildable or how to convert buildable acres to capacity.
+Our original estimate started with selecting the

 Thanks, Jim

 This e-mail and related attachments and any response may be subject to public disclosure under state law.